Ad campaigns don’t fail because someone chose the wrong media.

 The cost of building awareness with radio is a fraction of other media options

 Sure, we’re bias towards radio.
 The pictures you can paint in one’s mind when you combine voice with music and sound effects are unmatched, even by TV.
 Don’t believe us?
 Listen to this, this, this or this.
 We call it Theater of the Mind.
 Plus, radio’s ability to affordably repeat your well crafted radio message is unsurpassed by any other advertising medium.
 But all advertising options have their pros and cons, including radio.
 So to be fair, we’ll start with radio.

 - Reach – Radio is America’s #1 reach medium.
 93% of Americans listen to AM/FM radio every week!

 - Credibility – About 63% consider radio to be as trustworthy as a casual or close friend.

 - AFFORDABLE – Radio tends to be less expensive than other forms of marketing, in terms of cost per spot and cost of creating the commercial.
 More important is radio Return on Investment.
 On average, most businesses see $6 for every dollar spent.

 - EMOTIONAL BOND – Radio engages the listeners imagination.
 Believe it or not, people remember what they hear twice as well as what they read.
 Sound drives emotion in humans.

-- LACK OF VISUALS – Humans are incredibly visual, and that can help strengthen the impact advertising has on consumer recall.
+- LACK OF VISUALS – Humans are incredibly visual, and that can help strengthen advertising impact.
 Some products are just easier to show the audience.
-That being said, theater of the mind is incredibly powerful, and the right creative can paint a vivid picture in a listener’s mind.

 - ABUNDANCE OF CHOICES – There are over 70 radio stations from Logan to Provo.
 Not only does that present a lot of advertising options, but listeners have a lot of options to switch between.
 That can seem overwhelming to a business.
 However, the Cache Valley Media Group is proud to be one of few, locally owned and operated media company’s in Utah, and the only locally owned media advertising option in Cache Valley.
 We answer to Main Street, not Wall Street, meaning, if your advertising isn’t successful, we aren’t successful.